-At my local bitcoin meetup a fellow true believer told me he was doing some testing for huntercoin.
-He explained it’s the first crypto currency that is human mineable as well as machine mineable.
-The proof of work is reward for human effort, not computing power.
-He also told me it was launched and being run by the namecoin developers.
+At my local Bitcoin meetup a fellow true believer told me he was doing some testing for Huntercoin.
+He explained it’s the first cryptocurrency that is human-mineable as well as machine mineable.
+The proof of work is a reward for human effort, not computing power.
+He also told me it was launched and is run by the namecoin developers.

 Light bulbs were flashing above my head so I asked for more information.
-He told me the reward for human effort comes from a game you can play in the qt client.
-The game is pretty clunky at the moment but that will be improved on; basically it makes crypto more fun!
-I asked him about coin cap and pre-mine, he let me know its 42 million coin cap and there was no pre-mine.
+He told me the reward for the human effort comes from a game you can play in the qt client.
+The game is pretty clunky at the moment but that will be improved on; basically, it makes crypto more fun!
+I asked him about the coin cap and pre-mine, and he let me know its a 42 million coin cap and there was no pre-mine.

 Bitcoin talk forum thread

-Further notable features are that huntercoin is merge minable on both SHA-256 and scrypt algorithms.
+Further notable features are that Huntercoin is merging minable on both SHA-256 and script algorithms.
 There is a new block every minute, producing 9 coins for the game and 1 coin for the miner.

 Every move in the game or entry in the chat box is a transaction on the blockchain.
-The whole game state and protocol is stored on the blockchain rather than a game publishers centralized servers.
+The whole game state and protocol are stored on the blockchain rather than on a game publisher’s centralized servers.

 Namecoin uses the blockchain with a domain name registration protocol to disintermediate the Internet Corporation for Assigned Names and Numbers (ICANN) and commercial domain name registers.